 If more than one pay rise has been awarded during the above period you’ll need to perform separate calculations for each.

 Underpayments and overpayments

-If there are over or underpaid earnings affecting the AWE which disadvantages either you or the employee, check if there is documentary evidence of an agreement as to the amount that should have been paid.
+If there are over or underpaid earnings affecting the AWE which disadvantages either you or the employee, check if there’s documentary evidence of agreeing to the amount that should have been paid.
 If there is, use the agreed earnings to calculate the AWE and if not, use the actual earnings.